Unified theory for joint covariance properties under geometric image transformations for spatio-temporal receptive fields according to the generalized Gaussian derivative model for visual receptive fields: Summary and conclusions

+In relation to the presented geometric interpretations of the joint covariance properties in Section~\ref{sec-geom-interpret}, the derived explicit transformation properties for receptive field responses in Section~\ref{sec-cov-props-pairwise-views}, defined in terms of spatio-temporal derivatives of the underlying covariant spatio-temporal smoothing kernels, do notably show how to both interpret and relate spatio-temporal receptive field responses, when viewing dynamic scenes under different composed geometric viewing conditions.

+Specifically, we propose that this theoretical analysis should have direct relevance, when interpreting the functional properties of biological receptive fields, both computationally and with regard to how the simple cells in the primary visual cortex, whose functional properties we here model with an idealized axiomatically derived spatio-temporal receptive field model.
+From the viewpoint of the here presented theory, in combination with previous biological modelling results, that demonstrate a very good qualitative agreement between idealized receptive field models according to this theory and neurophysiological recordings of actual biological receptive fields in the primary visual cortex of higher mammals, the shapes of these joint spatio-temporal receptive fields can, from this viewpoint, be regarded as very well adapted to the structural properties of the environment.

-The theoretical results in this treatment are intended as a theoretical foundation for computer vision modules that make use of populations of spatio-temporal receptive field responses as the first processing layers in the visual hierarchy, as well as for formulating and interpreting models of biological vision.
+The theoretical results derived in this treatment are more generally intended as a theoretical foundation for computer vision modules, that make use of populations of spatio-temp\-oral receptive field responses as the first processing layers in the visual hierarchy, as well as for formulating models of biological vision and interpreting the functional properties of biological vision from a computational viewpoint, as well as with regard to constraints from the environment, that may strongly influence the formation of the receptive fields from a combination of learning and evolution mechanisms over time.